 March 5, 2026

-As war intensifies in the Middle East, the first group of stranded German nationals landed in Frankfurt after departing Oman.
-The evacuees were flown from Muscat on a Lufthansa Airbus A340-300; the aircraft type seats 279, though the exact number on board was not disclosed.
-The flight was the first charter arranged by Berlin for this purpose.
-German Foreign Minister Johann Wadephul said vulnerable groups — pregnant women, the sick and children — were given priority.
-Many Germans and other passport holders had been stranded across the Gulf and wider Middle East after large-scale attacks by Israel and the United States on Iran.
-Some evacuees were transported to Oman overland before departing from the capital, Muscat.
+Foreign Minister Johann Wadephul said the return operation prioritized vulnerable people, including pregnant women, the ill and children.
+Many Germans and other passport holders had been stuck across the Gulf and the wider Middle East after large-scale attacks by Israel and the United States on Iran.
+Some evacuees were transported overland to Oman before flying out from the capital, Muscat.

-A Syrian refugee received a 13-year prison sentence for a knife attack carried out last year at Berlin’s Holocaust Memorial.
-The defendant was arrested on February 21, 2025, with his hands soaked in blood after stabbing a Spanish tourist, who sustained life-threatening injuries and required emergency surgery.
-Berlin’s Higher Regional Court found him guilty of attempted murder and of attempting to join a foreign terrorist organization.
-Prosecutors said the attack was motivated by antisemitism and a radical Islamist ideology.
+A Berlin court has sentenced a Syrian refugee to 13 years in prison for a knife attack at the city’s Holocaust Memorial last year.
+The defendant was arrested on February 21, 2025, reportedly with his hands soaked in blood after stabbing a Spanish tourist, who suffered life-threatening injuries and required emergency surgery.
+Berlin’s Higher Regional Court convicted him of attempted murder and of attempting to join a foreign terrorist organization.
+Prosecutors said the attack was driven by antisemitism and a radical Islamist ideology.
 The memorial commemorates the six million Jews murdered under Nazi rule.

 What you need to know

-– Many passport holders were moved overland to Oman and left from Muscat.
+– Many evacuees were moved overland to Oman and departed from Muscat.

 – A Syrian refugee was sentenced to 13 years for the 2025 knife attack at Berlin’s Holocaust Memorial.